 Welcome to my ceramics journey.

-While I also enjoy sculpture, there is an intimacy to functional ware as it connects to our daily rituals of eating, drinking, and pouring.
-This practice is a vital part of our humanity.
+There is an intimacy to functional ware as it connects to our daily rituals of eating, drinking, and pouring.
+This practice is a vital part of our lives and deserves careful exploration.

 The red pieces are copper glaze and the others are layered Temoku/Chun glazes for a beautiful blend effect.
 Reduction fired.